You are feeling verrry sleepy.

 This is our natural circadian rhythm, which works like a clock in the body.
 It’s this clock that controls the production of melatonin, a hormone that helps tell your body when to sleep and when to wake up.

 When your body releases more melatonin, you feel more tired.
-As the light fades, the human body starts releasing melatonin and continues throughout the night.
+As the light fades, the human body starts releasing melatonin, which continues throughout the night.
 Then, the body slowly stops decreasing melatonin in the morning.

 Why Do We Need Sleep?